Lebanon: Protesters take over ministries after deadly blast | DW | 08.08.2020

 Anger against authorities

-Thousands had taken to the streets in anti-government protests following the Beirut blast: Dozens remain missing, Dutch envoy's wife dies in the Lebanese capital earlier this week.
+Thousands had taken to the streets in anti-government protests following the blast in the Lebanese capital earlier this week.

 Around 10,000 people gathered in Martyrs' Square in the city center, some throwing stones.
-Riot police subsequently fired tear gas at demonstrators trying to break through a barrier to get to the parliament building in the Lebanese capital.
+Riot police subsequently fired tear gas at demonstrators trying to break through a barrier to get to the parliament building.

 Read more: Beirut explosion: Lebanon's president tries to calm anger